dgobbi/vtk-dicom/Documents/Main.md

 Note that if you download the zip file from github, all of the files will have unix-style line endings.
-Windows users should therefore clone the respository with git, instead of downloading the zip file, otherwise they might have difficulty viewing and compiling the source code.
+Windows users should therefore clone the repository with git, instead of downloading the zip file, otherwise they might have difficulty viewing and compiling the source code.